 Keeping people happy

-The bread and butter of keeping people happy in a guild in wow is to keep feeding them boss kills and subsequently, loot rewards.
+The bread and butter of keeping people happy in a guild in wow is to keep feeding them boss kills and after, loot rewards.
 Sometimes a boss is so difficult that it can take many hours of the course of several days or even weeks, to finally kill it.
 This can be very frustrating and if your guild suffers too much difficulty on a boss for too long you will ultimately lose players.
-The easiest way to counter this is by keeping the best possible players around and making sure that you spend a signifcant amount of time killing the easier bosses which you can easily get loot from as often as possible prior to the nights which you plan to spend countless hours learning a new fight.
+The easiest way to counter this is by keeping the best possible players around and making sure that you spend a significant amount of time killing the easier bosses which you can easily get loot from as often as possible prior to the nights which you plan to spend countless hours learning a new fight.

 Tying it all together

 So how does all of this apply to real life?
 Well, in reality, it doesn’t.
 But if you take the skills you learn in the game as a leader and apply them to your life, it absolutely can.
 Think of what you are doing, and compare that to say the manager of an it organization.

 - Coordinating a large group of people toward a common goal